MIMIC-II IAC Introduction#

 To perform this efficiently, we suggest to drop features if the percentage of missing values is very high (>60%).
 In our data, there is no need to drop any feature, since none exceeds more than 27% missing values (BMI, vars).

-Missing data imputation¶
+Missing data imputation#

-ehrapy offers many options to impute missing values in an AnnData object.
-Here, we use KNN imputation with 5 neighbors (n_neighbors=5
+ehrapy offers many options to impute missing values in an EHRData object.

-closest neighbors to the missing value and then imputing the missing value based on the non-missing values in the neighborhood.
+Here, we use KNN imputation with 5 neighbors (n_neighbors=5, the default value).
+The KNN algorithm uses proximity to predict the missing values of a feature by finding the k closest neighbors to the missing value and then imputing the missing value based on the non-missing values in the neighborhood.

 After recalcuating the QC metrices, we can check again the percentage of missing values.